Join a Vibrant Community

 Before embarking on the admissions process, learn more about the following:

-High School Summer College offers three program options based primarily on whether a student wants or needs to live on or off campus: Residential, Commuting, and Online.
+High School Summer College offers three program options based primarily on whether a student wants or needs to live on or off campus: Residential and Commuting.
 Students must choose among these programs on their applications.
 Horizon Scholars is a scholarship program option for low-income, Bay Area students requiring a different application.
 Each option carries a different course load requirement.